steinbergmedia/halion-script-api/src/HALion-Script/pages/Protecting-Layers.md

 1. Select **Export Program as VST3 Preset...**
 1. Activate the **Protect** option.
 1. Choose a location and file name.
 1. Click **Save** to export the program and apply the layer protection permanently.
-Click **Cancel** to close the dialog without exporting the program and applying the layer protection.

-When you load the exported program, the protected layers cannot be accessed anymore in the **Program Tree**.
+When you load the exported program, the protected layers cannot be accessed in the **Program Tree** any longer.

 ## Accessing Protected Layers from a Script